benwhalley/mindframe/README.md

 - *Transitions*: Define pathways between steps and the conditions required to move from one step to the next.

-- *Turns* are the basic unit of interaction between the client and the system.
-A conversation is made up of multiple turns, each of which is associated with a step.
+- *Turns* are the basic unit of interaction between the client and the system and together form a *Conversation*.
+In regular use a Conversation is simple sequence of Turns, but the system stores Turns as nodes in a tree structure.
+At any turn in a Conversation a branch can be made, representing alternative paths the conversation could have taken (for example, during simulations using a synthetic client, or when collating multiple alternative human-generated completions).
+Each Turn is associated with a Step.

 - *Judgements* are structured evaluations of the client state based on conversation history and other stored data.
 Judgements are used to determine the timing of transitions between steps, or to log progress against pre-defined goals.

-- *Notes* allow summaries of conversation history to be saved as unstructured text — for example as clinical notes — providing context used in later generation steps, or to help human supervisors track clients' progress through an intervetion.
+- *Notes* allow summaries of conversation history to be saved as unstructured text — for example as clinical notes — providing context used in later generation steps, or to help human supervisors track clients' progress through an intervention.

 - *Questions* are prompts that solicit structured input from the client (e.g. mood ratings, or other measures of outcome).